VMPorcayoM/ConjugationFrench/README.md

 The code provided here may be useful to anyone who needs an idea of how to conjugate different verbs of the French language at different times.

-The times that I have included in the file "AlgoritmoConjugacionFrances.java" are:
+The grammatical times that i have included in the file "AlgoritmoConjugacionFrances.java" are:

 - Le conditionnel présent.
 - Le passe compose de l'indicatif.